-The following practices will ensure a reasonable level of consistency with accepted standards in assigning credit to student work and prior learning at Excelsior College.
+The following practices will ensure a reasonable level of consistency with accepted standards in assigning credit to student work and prior learning at Excelsior University.

 Courses, exams, and other sources of credit will be developed/evaluated by qualified faculty and/or other subject matter experts.
 Content and outcome expectations will be informed by their knowledge of regulatory, academic, or industry standards in their fields; the content and outcomes of comparable courses at other educational institutions; the content of textbooks or other learning resources typically used for classes at this level and with this subject matter; and their own experience as teachers and/or practitioners in the field.

-Course developers, exam developers, and PLA evaluators will use the college’s course-leveling guidelines as a reference point when gauging the level of student work.
+Course developers and PLA evaluators will use the University’s course-leveling guidelines as a reference point when gauging the level of student work.

-Course developers, FPDs, and LEDs will also use the College’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
+Course developers, department chairs, and learning experience designers will also use the University’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
 While there will be considerable variation from student to student, these guidelines provide a rough standard for comparing the workload of different classes.

 Degree programs will regularly undergo a curricular review as part of the program evaluation process.
 As part of this process, outside subject matter experts will comment on the currency and rigor of the curriculum.
 This helps us to align program curricula and outcomes with those at peer institutions and broader societal expectations.

-The Transfer Analysis Center (TAC) maintains a comprehensive list of other College policies detailing the criteria and processes for accepting transfer credit, prior learning assessment, and credit for non-collegiate learning evaluated by third parties.
+The Registrar’s Office maintains a comprehensive list of other University policies detailing the criteria and processes for accepting transfer credit, prior learning assessment, and credit for non-collegiate learning evaluated by third parties.